AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48404-fixes-the-issue-where-remember-category-pagination-yes-causes-an-error.md

 ---
-title: 'ACSD-48404: Fixes the issue where "Remember Category Pagination = Yes" causes an error when pressing the browser's back button.'
+title: "ACSD-48404: Fixes the issue where Remember Category Pagination = Yes causes an error when pressing the browser's back button."
 description: Apply the ACSD-48404 patch to fix the Adobe Commerce issue where "Remember Category Pagination = Yes" causes an error when pressing the browser's back button.
 ---